 Annapurna Base Camp Trek Itinerary: 14 Days Itinerary

 The major highlight of this Annapurna Base Camp Trek is the Annapurna Base Camp itself which offers a picturesque view of the entire Annapurna range.
-This Annapurna Trek trail takes you through terraced rice paddies, lush rhododendron forest, and high-altitude landscapes, with the Annapurna range in the background for most of the time.
-Along with that, you will have magnificent views of the majestic peaks of Annapurna I (8091 m), Annapurna South (7219 m), Machapuchhre (6993 m), and Hiunchuli (6441 m).
+ABC trek takes you through terraced fields filled with rice paddies, lush rhododendron forests, and high-altitude landscapes, with the Annapurna mountain range in the background for most of the time.

 Annapurna Base Camp Trek can take 7 to 15 days, depending on the itinerary.
 Annapurna Base Camp Trek itinerary varies depending on the trekking agency or your liking.
 The Annapurna Base Camp Trek itinerary we will present here is a 14-day itinerary from Nayapool, a one-and-a-half-hour drive from Pokhara, and hiking up to Ghorepani for a beautiful sunrise view over the Annapurna range.

 From Ghorepani, the trail leads us to the east to Chhomrong.
 The trail takes us along the Modi Khola, leading us to Annapurna Base Camp.

-This 14-day Annapurna Base Camp Trek itinerary is a perfect itinerary for anyone.
+This 14-day Annapurna Base Camp Trek itinerary is perfect for anyone.
 The trek is a moderate trek that fits all age groups.

 For more details, please read our blog on “Best Time for Annapurna Base Camp Trek.”

-Annapurna Base Camp Trek Highlight
+Annapurna Base Camp Trek Highlights

-- Pokhara, a city of lakes and a major tourist destination in Nepal
+• Pokhara, a city of lakes and a major tourist destination in Nepal

-- Breathtaking sunrise view from Ghorepani Poonhill viewpoint.
+• Breathtaking sunrise view from Ghorepani Poon Hill viewpoint

-- The hot springs of Jhinu Danda
+• The hot springs of Jhinu Danda and amazing views of suspension bridges

-- Enchanting views of Annapurna I, II, III, IV, Annapurna South, and many other ranges
+• Enchanting views of Annapurna I, II, III, IV, Annapurna South, and many other ranges

-- The inward sanctuary of Annapurna Base Camp with panoramic views of more than ten peaks over 6000m tall.
+• The inward sanctuary of Annapurna Base Camp with panoramic views of more than ten peaks over 6000m tall

 Annapurna Base Camp Trek Itinerary (Outline)